Joji228/AppAntigravity/README.md

 # Antigravity

-A browser-based action platformer where you control a powerful hero with flight and laser vision capabilities.
-Fight off alien invaders and survive as long as you can!
+A fast, browser-based action platformer where you control a powerful hero with flight and laser vision.
+Fight waves of alien invaders, upgrade your abilities, and survive as long as you can — built with the Antigravity Google AI IDE to showcase the capabilities of the Gemini 3 coding agent.

 ## 🎮 How to Play